hyperledgerkochi/KOBman/docs/user-guides/process-to-add-a-new-environment.md

 - Fork the repo & clone and work from it.
 - Make a new branch.
 - Commit & push the new branch to your fork on GitHub.
-- Submit a pull request from the new branch to the hyperledgerkochi/KOBman master repo (PR)
+- Submit a pull request from the new branch to the hyperledgerkochi/KOBman master repo